Soro82/fantasy-football-quiz/README.md

 * I had a bug with the "Play Again" button.
   * Any questions that were previously answered correctly were incorrect even when the correct answer was clicked.
   * I soon realised that the solution to the previous bug was causing this bug.
-  * The correct answer for the questions in the first round were set to bull.
+  * The correct answer for the questions in the first round were set to null.
   * I tried making a copy of the questions array and using it for the quiz but the correct answers in the original array were still being changed to null.
   * I tried using a variable and setting it's value to the correct answer of the previous question before it is set to null and then use the variable to change it back before the next question but this didn't work.
   * I decided to change the answer boxes from div's to buttons and I used the 'onclick' function in the HTML to call the checkAnswer function.